-- Schedule your free consultation.
-Your case evaluation is free of charge, and you can take the time to ask our attorney all your questions and let him address your concerns.
+- Schedule your consultation.
+You can take the time to ask our attorney all your questions and let him address your concerns.
 We will also discuss the legal requirements to obtain an investment-based green card through the EB-5 Program.

 - Choose your investment project.
 Conduct due diligence by working with a third-party business analysis expert to select a financially viable investment project.

 - Invest funds.
 Transfer to the EB-5 project the $800,000 for projects located in Targeted Employment Areas or $1,800,000 for projects in high employment areas.

 - Prepare and file your application.
 Gather supporting documents and file the EB-5 Visa Application with USCIS.